shan18/Kart/README.md

 ### Third Party Services

-The following third party applications were used in this project
+The following third party applications were used in this project:
 - **Amazon Web Services (AWS)**: Stores all static and media files.
 - **Heroku**: Used to deploy the project in production environment.
 - **stripe**: Deals with payment related stuff.
 - **sendgrid**: Used to send transactional emails like email-id verification, order completion etc.
 - **mailchimp**: Used to send marketing emails to customers.

 ## Instructions for setting up the project